Energy in Kenya: Renewable energy

 Kenya is currently the largest producer of geothermal energy in Africa.
 It is one of two countries in Africa that produce geothermal energy, the other being Ethiopia.
 In 2010, geothermal energy accounted for almost 20 percent of Kenya's total electricity generation.
 The country has the potential to produce 10,000 megawatts of geothermal-powered electricity, according to Kenya's state-owned Geothermal Development Company.
-Total renewable energy capacity is at 60%, with most coming from Hydro-Power.
+Total renewable energy capacity is at 60%, with most coming from hydropower.
 In July 2019, Kenya opened Lake Turkana Wind Power (LTWP) which is the largest wind power plant in Africa.
 This project is part of the country's ambitious plan of reaching 100% green energy by 2020.

 Hydroelectric power

 Utilities

 The bulk of electricity is transmitted by Kenya Electricity Transmission Company.

 In Kenya, there are plans by the government of Kenya, to end the monopoly of the electricity distribution market; but until that happens, power distribution is only held by one company; Kenya Power and Lighting Company (Kenya Power).